rsyncOSX/RsyncUIdocs/content/post/Important.md

 ## The --delete parameter and new tasks

 The `--delete` parameter is a *default parameter* set by RsyncUI to `rsync`.
 The parameter instructs rsync too keep the *source* and *destination* in sync.
 The parameter instructs rsync to *delete* all files in the destination which are not present in the source.
 Every time you add a *new task* to RsyncUI execute an estimation run and inspect the result before executing a real run.
-If you by accident set an empty catalog as source, RsyncUI (`rsync`) will delete all files in the destination.
+If you by accident set an empty catalog as source, RsyncUI, `rsync`, will delete all files in the destination.

 Default parameters set by RsyncUI to `rsync` can be disabled task by task.
 If you decide to disable a default parameter, be sure you understand what the result is.
-A disabled parameter can be enabled again.
+A disabled default parameter can be enabled again.

 ## Aborting tasks